numixproject/numix-core/README.md

 Numix uTouch icon theme
 ==============
 Numix uTouch is an icon theme from the [Numix project](http://numixproject.org).
 This theme is on a form of LTS - it will not receive updates anywhere as frequently as Circle or Square (which we recommend you use) but it will still receive the occasional update to keep it up to date.
-This is only because the theme still seems to be popular with the community and as soon as community interest drops the theme will be axed.
+This is only because the theme still seems to be popular with the community and as soon as that interest drops the theme will be axed.

 Licensed under the GPL-3.0+